celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 #### Streaming

 The v0 version of the protocol sends ND and supporting NMT proofs as a single message.
-The libp2p has a max message size of 1MB, meaning that the `NDResponse` message is limited with 1MB.
+The libp2p has a max message size of 1MB, meaning that the `NDResponse` message is limited to 1 MB.

-The following versions will introduce streaming by either splitting `NDResponse` into multiple messages or by streaming data and proofs in real time, while they are read from the disk.
+The following versions will introduce streaming by either splitting `NDResponse` into multiple messages or by streaming data and proofs in real-time while they are read from the disk.

 #### Flow